dshr/cv/cv.md

 ## Other

 Music is a big part of my life.
-I used to play guitar in a band back in Saint-Petersburg and dabbled in music production, going as far as mixing and mastering one of my band's EPs.
-Right now I mainly record at home into Ableton Live and play around in Pure Data.
+I currently play guitar in a band back and dabble in music production, mixing and mastering my bands tracks for my friends and myself.
+I also experiment with electronic music and sound design in MaxMSP and Pure Data.

-I also enjoy going to the odd hackathon or doing a game development challenge.
+Apart from that, I enjoy going to the odd hackathon or doing a game development challenge.